How to get a hassle-free divorce in Australia

 How long does a divorce take?

-Usually, once your divorce application is filed with the court, a divorce hearing will occur which will often be 6 to 12 weeks after filing your divorce.
+Usually, once your divorce application is filed with the court, a divorce hearing will occur between 6 to 12 weeks.

 Our processing time to prepare your divorce in most cases is 1 to 3 weeks.
 If your divorce is not standard, then processing times may take longer.